 Days 6 – 7.
 Nameri National Park

 Nameri National Park is a gorgeous, undulating wilderness area in the foothills of the eastern Himalayas.
 A large proportion of the national park area is made up of swamp forest, interspersed with areas of open grassland split up by many river tributaries.
 Nameri is one of the best places in the world to try to find the rare, highly elusive, and Endangered (IUCN) White-winged Duck, and this will be one of the major objectives of our time here.
-There are, however, numerous other great species possible here, such as Greater Adjutant, Green Cochoa, Long-tailed Broadbill, Great and Wreathed Hornbills, Blue-bearded Bee-eater, Pied Falconet, Pied Harrier, Oriental Hobby, White-browed Piculet, Grey-bellied Tesia, Pale-chinned Blue Flycatcher, and Black-backed Forktail, and we will make sure to try to find as many of these as possible.
+There are, however, numerous other great species possible here, such as Greater Adjutant, Green Cochoa, Long-tailed Broadbill, Great Hornbill, Wreathed Hornbill, Blue-bearded Bee-eater, Pied Falconet, Pied Harrier, Oriental Hobby, White-browed Piculet, Grey-bellied Tesia, Pale-chinned Blue Flycatcher, and Black-backed Forktail, and we will make sure to try to find as many of these as possible.
 On one day we will take a boat/raft ride along the river here, where we could find the monotypic and highly sought Ibisbill along with exciting species such as Small Pratincole, River Tern, River Lapwing, Great Stone-curlew, Sand Lark, Bengal Bush Lark, Striated Grassbird, and the huge Crested Kingfisher.

 Overnight: Nameri National Park

 Day 8.
 Nameri National Park to Guwahati

-After some final early-morning birding we will head back to Guwahati.
+After some final early-morning birding we will head back to Guwahati during the morning, where the tour will end after a final group lunch together.
 From here you can connect to Kolkata or to New Delhi and fly home.